erew70/goodbye_goguardian_dns/README.md

-# e
+# GoodBye GoGuardian (DNS Server)

    A hosts list that when added to the DNS used by an ordinary school Chromebook, will              completely remove the GoGuardian extension until reboot (you will have to change DNS again)
+ ---
+ ## Status

-🟢 UPDATE: ✅ The hosts list is working.
-The hosts lists removes GoGuardian from extensions installed on the Chromebook making it completely unblocked.
-The reason shy this happens specifically is because this hosts list in particular blocks the domain used to go and get the extension so it can put it on the chtomebook, this all happens at boot.
-If you block the domain it cant put the extension on your computer at boot thus removing it entirely.
-Changing wifi networks wont undo this, you will have to reboot.
+   🟢 ✅: The host list is working and has been tested to remove goguardian.
+The hosts list is  working.
+The hosts lists removes GoGuardian (until reboot) from extensions installed on the  Chromebook making it completely unblocked.
-Make sure you are using the wifi network with the custom dns settings at all times until after you login and wait a minute or 2 to confirm the GoGuardian Extsnsion isnt on your computer anymore.
-You canthen turn off the dns or switch wifi networks.
-However the school wifi dns prpobably logs everything you do so its best to stick to that dns until you reboot.
-If you get "err_connection_reset" even if you disabled goguardian this is likely to do with proxy settings specifically on the browser or the school wifi firewall.
-I do not know a workaround yet you are gonna have to figure it out yourself.
-(For me its an issue with a proxy setup by my school)
-Maybe try blocking the ip of the proxy server with your own dns server at boot.
-Might work but i have never tested so proceed with caution.
-Also, when you login your chromebook will probably force a connection to a managed/school wifi. the second you login.
-So when the banner image appears kr any sign you have sucessfully logged in before it shows your apps and everythinf, turn off wifi, wait till ita finished logging in, then turn on wifi and connect to the network with the nrewly modified dns settings as fast as you can.

-I will try to host my own dns so you guys dont have to so it makes this method easier to use.

-i am still building the hosts but i will start uploading the domains but beaware more domains will probably be added (thank you for reading this)
+---

+## To do:
+🟡 Host public dns server.
+🟡 Finish the list (still gathering new information and domains from logs)

+---

-INFORMATION ABOUT SOME BUT NOT LIMITED TO THESE CONFIRMED DOMAINS AND WHAT THEY DO!!:
+## INFORMATION ABOUT SOME BUT NOT LIMITED TO THESE CONFIRMED DOMAINS AND WHAT THEY DO!!: